coinex-smart-chain/docs/en-us/genesis.md

 The Genesis file defines the initial state of CoinEx Smart Chain (CSC), which may be viewed at block height `0`. `CSC`s first block starts from `1`, whose parent block is Genesis Block.

 To facilitate user operation, `CSC` directly integrates Genesis Block into the binary package `cetd` and no download is required when setting up the node.
 If you are interested in Genesis Block, you can download and view the details via [GitHub]( https://github.com/coinex-smart-chain/csc).
 For those who want to build their own chain with CSC, Genesis File is also available for customization and editing.
-Refer to [Private Chain Setup](/en-us/node_private_chain.md).
+Refer to [Private Chain](/en-us/node_private_chain.md).

 The following is the interpretation of parameters in Genesis File.